aridjayarecipes/cutesrecipes.web.app/content/post/2625-how-to-make-quick-raspberry-cookies-with-oat-flour.md

 1. Take 1 egg (medium)

 They are perfect for adapting, you can just alter the recipe depending on what you have in the house to use up.
 Vegan raspberry oat scones, made with wholesome spelt flour and rolled oats, are a perfect afternoon treat or addition to breakfast or brunch.
 Rolled oats are great for a morning porridge, but also the best choice for these scones, in granola, crisps, and cookies.
-Healing doesn&#39;t mean that you can&#39;t enjoy a sweet treat when you need one!
+Healing doesn't mean that you can't enjoy a sweet treat when you need one!

 <!--inarticleads2-->